eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/PCF Exchange Kit/page_changelog.md

 ### Added

 * Flow description in case no material twin or PCF submodel exists
+* Versions of referenced standards

 ### Changed

 * Open API updated to version 1.0.0 (Rel.24.03)
 * Asset and Policy definitions updated
+* Link to Frameworkagreement updated

 ### Removed